PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 Where $U_i$ is the complex voltage phasor of the i-th bus.

-The goal os WLS state estimation is to evaluate the state variable with the highest likelihood given (pseudo) measurement input, by solving:
+The goal of WLS state estimation is to evaluate the state variable with the highest likelihood given (pseudo) measurement input, by solving:

 $$